jnk0le/cortexm-AES/README.md

 	tock = DWT->CYCCNT - tick - 1;

 	printf("4 non %lu\n", tock);
+	printf("This is why no two LDRs can be placed next to each other\n");
 ```

 Only DTCM memory can be used for LUT tables, since everything else is cached through AXI bus.